 Examples for three visions are proposed at the InnoTrans FUTURE MOBILITY PARK:

 2. Work and entertainment

-Mac Stopa chief architect and designer of Massive Design is currently developing new design concepts for the next generation of ICE trains.
+Mac Stopa, chief architect and designer at Massive Design, is currently developing new design concepts for the next generation of Intercity Express trains.

-Horizon is a conceptual transportation system for the future that hopes to eliminate delays by dynamically connecting passengers between ground and air.
+Horizon is a concept transport system for the future, whose aim is to avoid delays by transporting passengers dynamically on the ground and in the air.

-Passengers would enter Horizon through their local SkyStation, the airport hub of the future.
-Once inside, they would board a SkyLink pod, which transports them through the city, collecting additional passengers at other SkyStations.
-The pod would then drive to the outskirts of the city where it is met by the SkyShip, a fully electric and autonomous aircraft, which swoops down to pick up the pods and fuel for the aircraft, without ever actually landing.
+Passengers would enter Horizon at their local SkyStation, the airport hub of the future.
+Once inside, they would board a SkyLink pod, which would transport them through the city, collecting further passengers at other SkyStations.
+Following this the pod would travel to outlying districts of the city, where it would connect with the SkyShip, an all-electric, autonomous airship.
+The SkyShip would float down to the ground to pick up all the pods and fuel without having to land.

-Horizon was developed by a group of four Product Design Engineers while students at the Glasgow School of Art.
-They have all since graduated, and started a Glasgow based design studio called Studio Globe.
+Horizon was developed by four product design engineers while students at Glasgow School of Art.
+All four have subsequently graduated and set up the Studio Globe design studio in Glasgow.

 Ewan Alston (Studio Globe),